huggingface/transformers/docs/source/model_doc/bert.rst

 accuracy to 86.7% (4.6% absolute improvement), SQuAD v1.1 question answering Test F1 to 93.2 (1.5 point absolute
 improvement) and SQuAD v2.0 Test F1 to 83.1 (5.1 point absolute improvement).*

+Tips:
+- BERT is a model with absolute position embeddings so it's usually advised to pad the inputs on the right rather than the left.
+- BERT was trained with the masked language modeling (MLM) and next sentence prediction (NSP) objectives.
+It is efficient at predicting masked tokens and at NLU in general, but is not optimal for text generation.

 The original code can be found `here <https://github.com/google-research/bert>`_.

 BertConfig